-This post highlights some of the key grants for single mothers in Canada.
-You will find this information about grants especially valuable if you recently became a single mother.
+This post provides a list of important grants available to single mothers in Canada.
+You will find this information about grants especially valuable if you became a single mother recently.

-Grants available to single mothers in Canada divide into two categories: federal and provincial.
-In order to qualify to receive these grants and benefits, you need to be the parent of the child who lives with him/her and is the person primarily responsible for his/her care and education.
-Parents who have a shared legal custody of a child on may receive one-half of the benefit each.
+Grants available to single mothers in Canada can be divided into two categories: federal and provincial.
+In order to qualify for these grants and benefits, you need to be “either a separated or divorced parent of a child (or children) who lives with you and for whom are you are primarily responsible (care, living, and education).”
+Divorced mothers who have a shared legal custody are likely to receive only one-half of any available benefit.

-Applying for most of the grants available to you as a single mother on a federal level can be done during the taxation period.
-However, if you become a single mother at any point in the year you should apply for available grants right away.
+Applying for most of these grants, available to you as a single mother on a federal level, can be done during the annual taxation period.
+However, if you become a single mother at any point throughout the year you should apply for available grants right away.

 Federal Grants & Benefits